dxw/playbook/playbook.md

    We continually improve dxw capability, and the effectiveness and efficiency of our delivery.
 We try out new approaches and technologies and give others the time and space to do the same.

+### Strategy

+We create the conditions and in-house capability our clients need to deliver and keep improving great services.

+#### Strategy team principles

+The strategy team apply these principles to our work.

+1. **Bring people together to make the right decisions**

+   We facilitate activities to help organisations make good decisions, prioritise and create the momemtum for change.

+1. **Focus on impact and sustainable change**

+   We’re here to create significant long-term change.
+We won’t get involved if we don’t believe thet’s possible.

+1. **Question the brief**

+   Before starting delivery we interrogate the brief to make sure it is clear, realistic and provides the foundation for delivery teams to start work.

+1. **Meet organisational goals as well as user needs**

+   We help organisations clarify their goals and set up the right measures to track performance and progress.
+So they can deliver better services for the people who need them.

+1. **Use methods that work**

+   We use established methods where we can, or develop new ones where we need to.

+1. **Create the conditions to deliver**

+   We set up teams to deliver and keep improving once we’re gone.

 ### Delivery management

 #### Delivery management principles